PWRxPSYCHO/weather-station/readme.md

 # Weather Station

 This is a DIY low power, low cost at home weather station.
-My plans with this is to learn, experiment and expand my knowledge in different areas.
+My plans with this are to learn, experiment and expand my knowledge in different areas.
 I am by no means an expert and I am merely doing this for fun.

 ## Parts List